aaronbu/Edition/README.md

-# 2nd Edition
+# 2nd Edition, renamed after "Edition"

-A modern theme for if.toosadtowrite.com based on the newsletter theme for [Ghost](https://github.com/TryGhost/Ghost).
+A modern theme for if.toosadtowrite.com based on the newsletter theme "Edition" for [Ghost](https://github.com/TryGhost/Ghost).

 # Copyright & License